Greater Manchester Restorative Justice Service

 For any kind of communication to take place, the offender must have admitted to the crime, and both victim and offender must be willing to participate.

-If you decide you no longer wish to take part, Greater Manchester Police will explore all of the alternative options available to you.
+If you decide you no longer wish to take part, alternative options of support will be available to you.

 At the end of any restorative justice meeting or message exchange, both parties will agree on a way to repair any harm done.
 This agreement will form the basis of the restorative process.
-This could be a simple apology, may involve compensation for any damage caused or a commitment from the offender to address their behaviour by attending a specific course.
+This could be a simple apology, practically repairing the harm for any damage caused or a commitment from the offender to address their behaviour by attending a specific course.

 Hear from others who have been through it

 Hearing the personal accounts of those who have already been through the restorative justice process can give you some reassurance as to the benefits of the process, so you can decide if it’s right for you.
-Visit the Restorative Justice Council website to read case studies and find out more.
+Below are several videos explaining the process and peoples experiences of restorative justice.

 What happens if you are not happy with the process?